 What is M5?
 Many of the brighter and larger clusters visible from Earth are open star clusters.
 For example, the Pleiades and the Hyades clusters are open star clusters.
 Open star clusters are born, and live out their lives, within the galactic disk.
 They are loose collections of several hundred stars.
 The ones we know best are relatively nearby, a few hundred light-years away.

 In contrast, M5 is a globular star cluster.
-Globular clusters reside within the galactic halo – a sphere-shape region of the Milky Way that extends above and below the galactic disk.
+Globular clusters reside within the galactic halo – a sphere-shaped region of the Milky Way that extends above and below the galactic disk.
 If we liken the disk to a hamburger, then the bun would be the galactic halo.
 Globular star clusters contain hundreds of thousands of stars, tightly packed in a symmetrical ball.
 These clusters are our galaxy’s oldest inhabitants.
 In other words, they formed first, as the galaxy was forming.
 Spanning 165 light-years in diameter, M5 is one of the largest globular clusters known.
-It contains more than 100,000 stars, as many as 500,000 according to some estimates.
+It contains more than 100,000 stars, or as many as 500,000 according to some estimates.

 The relatively young stars of open clusters disperse after hundreds of millions of years.
 The stars in globular clusters still remain intact after many billions of years.